logicly-au/pmhc-mds-spec/doc/validation-rules.rst

      within the PMHC MDS
   3. :ref:`dfn-practitioner_key` must be an existing PMHC practitioner within the PMHC MDS
-  4. One and only one Service Contact Practitioner per service contact must be flagged as the Primary Practitioner
+  4. One, and only one, Service Contact Practitioner per service contact must be flagged as the Primary Practitioner

 .. _collection-occasion-current-validations: